watermint/shuro/README.md

 ## How It Works

 1. **Audio Extraction**: Uses FFmpeg to extract audio from video files
-2. **Transcription Tuning**:
+2. **Transcription**: Two modes available:
+   - **Simple Mode**: Direct transcription with configured model and settings (faster)
+   - **Tuned Mode**:
-   - Tests different audio speeds (80-120%) with a fast model
+     - Tests different audio speeds (configurable range, e.g., 80-120%) with a smaller exploration model
-   - Detects hallucinations and repetitive content
+     - Calculates segment smoothness (how evenly distributed segment lengths are)
+     - Selects the tempo that produces the most evenly distributed segments
-   - Selects optimal parameters for final transcription
+     - Performs final transcription using the optimal tempo with the full quality model
-3. **Quality Transcription**: Uses a high-quality model with optimized parameters
+3. **Quality Validation**: Detects hallucinations, repetitive content, and validates transcription quality
 4. **Translation**:
    - Translates each segment using local LLM
    - Validates translation quality